 - Those of you cannot drive to the ski resort or is going to a resort without pet-friendly services.

-4. Place Your Dog or Cat in a Kennel
+4. Place Your Dog in a Kennel

 This is probably a more expensive option but then your pets will receive excellent care, some states in the U.S. have specific kennel laws.
 Just make sure to: